|The Visitation and the Naming of John the Baptist|

 In the two paintings from the later time periods things are not quite as clear cut.
 We need to know a bit about the story to understand what is happening.
 In the Maulbertsch picture Mary has climbed the stairs to the home of Elizabeth and Zechariah, who are seen receiving her.
 Spectators and servants look on and angels wheel about overhead.
 Bathed in a celestial glow, Mary lifts her hands ecstatically and we can almost here her proclamation “Magnificat anima mea Dominum!”

 New York, Brooklyn Museum

 In the nineteenth-century image by James Tissot things are much quieter.
-Tissot had painted a straightforward picture of the Visitation, in the simple greeting form.
-Here, however, we see no heavenly host or crowd of spectators, just a young woman standing with eyes closed and hands uplifted in prayer being watched by an old woman and old man.
+Tissot had painted a straightforward picture of the Visitation, in the simple greeting form (here).
+In this picture, however, we see no heavenly host or crowd of spectators, just a young woman standing with eyes closed and hands uplifted in prayer being watched by an old woman and old man.

 The expression of astonishment on the face of the old woman suggests that something unusual has happened.
 Reading between the lines, as it were, we can conclude that this is an image of the moment during the Visitation when Mary responds.
 But we are the ones who have to draw the conclusion.
 Tissot does not help us with supernatural fireworks.
 Such is the difference between the modern period and what has gone before.